fifth-postulate/alloy/workshop/guide/src/time/alloy-and-time.md

 more than one traffic light?
 ```

-Frame conditions can be written in a couple of different styles.
+Frame conditions can be written in a variety of different styles.
 Here are
 a couple of possible conditions you could have used:

 ```alloy